About

 At Venue

-Enjoy this workshop from Aerospace Bristol where your students will discover how robots are used to explore other planets.
+Enjoy this interactive workshop from Aerospace Bristol where your students will use activities to develop an understanding sound.

 KS2